shoelessjeff/PnetLinkLandmarkToolkit/README.txt

 	so it does not use any ancillary data systems such as mine currently does.
 To simplify the javascript code I have one JSON "schema" that I can use for both individual landmarks as well as for GPS trails.
 I just leave the unnecessary fields blank.
 Then I can create a single JSON that contains both landmark and gps trail data for consumption by the javascript.
+- Stop Profiles
+	The stopprofiles.xml doc contains pre-defined stop profiles (You'll have to change for your particular stop profiles) These are used to make the circles larger/smaller.
+The javascript tool does NOT show the arriving ring.
+We don't use it at present.